 When it came back, it wasn’t super low – but it wasn’t optimal either, and she didn’t hesitate for a second to put me on progesterone supplements.

-After talking to other ladies, I’ve realized how I was pretty lucky because there were ladies who had super low (under 10) levels and their doctors were hesitant to prescribe it.
+After talking to other ladies, I’ve realized how I was pretty lucky because there were other pregnant women who had super low (under 10) levels and their doctors were hesitant to prescribe it.

-Anyways, I am about 17 weeks now, and I have been on the progesterone suppositories since I was about six weeks.
+Anyways, I am in 17 weeks pregnant now, and I have been on the progesterone suppositories since I was about six weeks.

 So I thought I would share a bit about my experience with it.
 I hope this might be helpful!